melvinchng/event-jekyll-theme/README.markdown

 # Event Jekyll Theme
-Event Jekyll Theme is a theme that is designed to be used for conference and event purpose.
-The index page is a modification of [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme).
-You may visit the example site to see the differences between the origianl template and modified template.
+Event Jekyll Theme is a theme that is designed to be used for conference and event purposes.
+The index page is a modification and built on top of [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme).
+Unlike most Jekyll Themes, Event Jekyll Theme is not meant to be a single page theme.
+This theme is a package that you can use for your organization's event as it come with almost everything you need.
+I reorganized all the files to make sure that you can easily reuse the same template each year, assuming that you event is once a year.

 Big thanks to the creator of Agency as this theme would not be possible without their hard work!